-Reference Title Summary Application date for Consolidated Entity Statements Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and Interpretation 112 Consolidation - Special Purpose Entities.
-The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority voting rights may give control.
-This is likely to lead to more entities being consolidated into the group.
-AASB 11 Joint Arrangements AASB 11 replaces AASB 131 Interests in Joint Ventures and Interpretation 113 Jointly- controlled Entities - Non-monetary Contributions by Ventures.
-AASB 11 uses the principle of control in AASB 10 to define joint control, and therefore the determination of whether joint control exists may change.
-In addition AASB 11 removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
-Instead, accounting for a joint arrangement is dependent on the nature of the rights and obligations arising from the arrangement.
-Joint operations that give the venturers a right to the underlying assets and obligations themselves is accounted for by recognising the share of those assets and obligations.
-Joint ventures that give the venturers a right to the net assets is accounted for using the equity method.
-This may result in a change in the accounting for the joint arrangements held by the group.
-1 October 2013 AASB 12 Disclosure of Interests in Other Entities AASB 12 includes all disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structures entities.
-New disclosures have been introduced about the judgements made by management to determine whether control exists, and to require summarised information about joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
-1 October 2013 AASB 2011-7 Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangement Standards Consequential amendments to AASB 127 Separate Financial Statements and AASB 128 Investments in Associates as a result of the adoption of AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements and AASB 12 Disclosure of Interests in Other Entities.
-1 October 2013 AASB 13 Fair Value Measurement AASB 13 establishes a single source of guidance under Australian Accounting Standards for determining the fair value of assets and liabilities.
-AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value under Australian Accounting Standards when fair value is required or permitted by Australian Accounting Standards.
+Reference Title Summary Application date for Consolidated Entity AASB 2011-9 Amendments to Australian Accounting Standards - Presentation of Other Comprehensi ve Income [AASB 1, 5, 7, 101, 112, 120, 121, 132, 133, 134, 1039 & 1049] This Standard requires entities to group items presented in other comprehensive income on the basis of whether they might be reclassified subsequently to profit or loss and those that will not.
+1 October 2012 AASB 10 Consolidated Financial Statements AASB 10 establishes a new control model that applies to all entities.
+It replaces parts of AASB 127 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and UIG-112 Consolidation - Special Purpose Entities.
+1 October 2013 The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority voting rights may give control.
+Consequential amendments were also made to other standards via AASB 2011-7.
+AASB 12 Disclosure of Interests in Other Entities AASB 12 includes all disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structures entities.
+New disclosures have been introduced about the judgments made by management to determine whether control exists, and to require summarised information about joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
+1 October 2013 AASB 13 Fair Value Measurement AASB 13 establishes a single source of guidance for determining the fair value of assets and liabilities.
+AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value when fair value is required or permitted.
 Application of this definition may result in different fair values being determined for the relevant assets.
 AASB 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
-This 1 October 2013 includes information about the assumptions made and the qualitative impact of those assumptions on the fair value determined.
+This includes information about the assumptions made and the qualitative impact of those assumptions on the fair value determined.
+Consequential amendments were also made to other 1 October 2013 AASB 2012-5 Annual standards via AASB 2011-8.
+This standard sets out amendments to various 1 October 2013 Improvement Standards and the related bases for conclusions and